Study in UK

 Common scam cases in India where Indian students feel cheated include false promises by study agents, their not picking up the phones after taking money, and pressuring students to secure admission.

-To avoid such a fraud crisis, students for MBBS abroad must avoid shady agents and go with their gut feeling, verify the university's recognition with NMC themselves, and contact students studying there if possible.
+To avoid such a fraud crisis, students planning for MBBS abroad must avoid shady agents and go with their gut feeling, verify the university's recognition, and contact students studying there if possible.

-Also, they must create a financial budget for living expenses, miscellaneous, along tuition fees.
+Also, they must create a financial budget for living expenses, miscellaneous expenses, along with tuition fees.

 Students planning a medical career in India after MBBS abroad must make sure that their MBBS degree is listed on the official medical council or health authority website of the country.